raspberrypilearning/cd-intermediate-unity-sushi/en/step_5.md

 }
 ```

-+ Now change `Update()` to `createAsteroid()` and put the "asteroid" prefab into the the script's "asteroid" slot in the "Asteroids" object **Inspector**.
++ Now change `Update()` to `createAsteroid()` and put the Asteroid prefab into the the script's **asteroid** box in the `Asteroids` object Inspector.

 + Save the script, and try running the game again.
-It should create asteroids much slower now.
+It should create asteroids much more slowly now.

 ### Cleaning up asteroids

 If you create too many objects, your computer wont be able to keep track of them all.
-So when you create an asteroid you need to make sure it is destroyed.
+So when you create an asteroid, you need to make sure it is destroyed at some point.
 Let's use the `Destroy()` function in the `DestroyAsteroid` script:

 + Attach the `DestroyAsteroid` script to the `Asteroids` object in the Hierarchy.